 Our response through Common Grounds is to co-fund the development of resilient coffee cultivars and the promotion of regenerative agricultural practices, as well as investing in projects to build the capacities of smallholder farmers.
 We believe that training farmers in regenerative agriculture will lead to improved coffee yields and farmers' income, while helping to prevent deforestation.
 This will contribute to a sustainable coffee supply going forward, benefiting all of our stakeholders.

-Also further down the supply chain, in the production and packaging of our products, we manage the use of resources (“Minimising footprint” p68 in our 2023 Annual Report), limit the environmental impact and promote circularity (“Working towards sustainable packaging and reduced waste” on p75 in our 2023 Annual Report).
+Also, further down the supply chain, in the production and packaging of our products, we manage the use of resources (“Minimising footprint” p108 in our 2024 Annual Report), limit the environmental impact and promote circularity (“Resource use circular economy” on p144 in our 2024 Annual Report).

-More information can be found in the Sustainability section of our website and on p15 (Our sustainable supply chain) and p42 (Common Grounds) in our 2023 Annual Report.
+More information can be found in the Sustainability section of our website and on p96 (Our sustainable supply chain) and p90 (Common Grounds) in our 2024 Annual Report.